Understanding experiences of dementia

 WHAT WE ARE DOING

-We are interviewing family carers, from a range of backgrounds, who can tell us about their experiences of caring for a friend or relative living with dementia.
+We are interviewing carers of people with dementia, from a range of backgrounds, who can tell us about their experiences of caring for a partner, family member, relative or friend living with dementia.
 We are also interviewing 30 people with early-stage dementia.
 We want to know the kinds of support people are receiving and the role the Covid-19 pandemic played in their support.
 We also would like ideas about how services and support can be improved.

 HOW WILL THIS BENEFIT THE PUBLIC, SERVICE PROVIDERS, EDUCATORS AND POLICYMAKERS?